 Information for Candidates and voters

-What is needed to be eligible to stand for election or vote? – Students will only be eligible to run/vote in elections for clubs and societies to which they have a current valid official membership on the Union website by 31 March.
+What is needed to be eligible to stand for election or vote? – Students will only be eligible to run/vote in bye-elections for clubs and societies to which they have a current valid official membership on the Union website before Friday 23 May.
 You must also be a Surrey student who will be continuing your studies/research at Surrey next year.

 What are the rules of the elections? – There is a separate document which sets out the rules and principles of the election.